 Just because hamsters can indulge in a juicy chunk of pineapple doesn’t mean they should eat it as they please.
 You need to carefully portion out a hamster-sized helping.

 Since pet hamsters can be different sizes depending on breed, there’s a general rule of thumb you can go by.
-Look at the size of your hamster’s paw.
-The piece of pineapple you give them should be around that size.
+A small 1 x 1-cm piece of pineapple (approximately ⅖ of an inch on each side) should suffice.

-In the beginning, it wouldn’t hurt to give only a pinch—just to see how they respond.
-You shouldn’t give them this scrumptious fruit more than once a week.
-It might not seem like a lot, but for your little hamster—it is.
+In the beginning, it wouldn’t hurt to give a smaller morsel—just to see how they respond.
+You shouldn’t give them this scrumptious fruit more than once every 2 weeks or so.
+It might not seem like much, but for your little hamster, it is.

 All pineapple pieces should be free of skin and soft to the touch.
 The core and skin of pineapple aren’t good for your hamster.
-They could possibly choke or even puncture an intestine if your hamster swallows any sharp or hard parts.
+The sharp ridges of the skin can puncture their cheek pouch and therefore, should never be offered to them.
 Only offer the fleshy parts of the fruit in bite-sized bits.

 Type of Pineapple for Hamsters

-We humans can enjoy pineapple regardless of if it’s canned, fresh, dried, or frozen, but what about hamsters?
-The truth is that fresh is always best.
-But that doesn’t mean you can’t substitute if you don’t have one.
+We humans can enjoy pineapple whether it’s canned, fresh, dried, or frozen, but what about hamsters?
+When it comes to your pet hamster, fresh is always best.

 Will All Hamsters Like Pineapple?